RiteshKaushal57/Devops/Kubernetes/Kubernetes.md

 ## What are Pods?
 A Pod is the smallest and simplest deployable unit in Kubernetes.
 Think of it as a wrapper around one or more containers that share the same network, storage, and configuration.

+## What is the difference between a container pod and a deployment?